malikchettih/api-design-guides/Technical-Design-Guide.md

 - APIs MUST declare versions via <b>path parameter</b>. https://{host}/:version/{resource}
 - APIs MUST NOT use semantic versioning.

+The version we mention there is the one that have a direct impact on the client.
+It s based on the path.
+Swagger provides a field version, where here you can use the semantic versioning of your API, especially when you have new functionality.
+For instance:

+- /v1/accounts + in swagger v1.0.0 for the initial version
+- /v1/accounts + in swagger v1.0.1, is a micro change for instance adding documentation.
+- /v1/accounts + in swagger v1.1.0, is a minor change for instance adding new functionality like adding end points.
+- /v2/accounts + in swagger v2.0.0, is a major change, impact on the path itself, introduction of a breaking change.

 ## <a id="7">7.
 Navigation, Sorting, paging, filtering and seraching and projection</a>

 ## <a id="8">8.
 Asynchronous and long running operation</a>